Maria Heim (professor)

 Maria Heim is the George Lyman Crosby 1896 & Stanley Warfield Crosby Professor in Religion at Amherst College.
 She studies ancient Indian intellectual history and literature, with a specialization in the textual traditions of Theravada Buddhism.

 Biography

 Heim earned her B.A. from Reed College in 1991, and her Ph.D. from Harvard University in the Sanskrit and Indian Studies Department in 1999.
-She taught at the California State University, Long Beach, between 1999 and 2003, and has been at Amherst College ever since.
+She taught at the California State University, Long Beach between 1999 and 2003, later teaching at Amherst College.
 She has received grants from the John Simon Guggenheim Memorial Foundation and Fulbright.
-Heim is on the Editorial Board of the Murty Classical Library of India.